What are the 8 limbs of Yoga/Ashtanga yoga?

 Ashtanga Yoga Asana

-Asana is the third component of the eight limbs of Yoga mentioned in the Patanjala Yoga Sutra.
-It brings steadiness, lightness, and health of body and mind.
+Asana is the third component of the eight limbs of Yoga mentioned in the Patanjali Yoga Sutra.
+It brings steadiness, lightness, and health to body and mind.

-- Asana is not only confirmed to steadiness (sthira ) but also equally pleasant and comfortable ( sukham).
-Stability and comfort are the main characteristics of asana.
+- Asana is confirmed to be steadiness (sthira ) and equally pleasant and comfortable ( sukham).
+Stability and comfort are the main characteristics of Asana.

-- It implies that the practice of asanas will help the practitioner to endure the dualities and opposites in life viz. heat –cold, raga-dvesa, pain-pleasure, etc.
+- It implies that the practice of asanas will help the practitioner to endure the dualities and opposites in life, viz. heat–cold, raga-visa, pain-pleasure, etc.

 Ashtanga Yoga Pranayama (Expansion of Breath)

 Pranayama is the fourth step of Ashtanga Yoga mentioned in Patanjala Yoga Sutra.
 Prana means breath, respiration, life, vitality, energy, or strength.
-Ayama means length, expansion.
+Ayama represents length expansion.

 - Pranayama thus means expansion of breath and its control.
-This is overall the functions of breathing, namely, inhalation or inspiration, exhalation or expiration, and retention or holding the breath (a state where there is no inhalation and exhalation).
+These are the functions of breathing: inhalation or inspiration, exhalation or expiration, and retention or holding the breath (a state where there is no inhalation and exhalation).

 - Regular practice of Pranayama improves attention, soothes the nervous system, and reduces cravings.
-As desires and cravings diminish, the mind is set free and becomes a fit vehicle for concentration.
+As desires and passions diminish, the mind is set free and becomes a fit vehicle for concentration.

 Ashtanga Yoga Pratyahara (Withdrawal of senses)

-Pratyahara is the fifth component of the eight limbs of Yoga mentioned in the Patanjala Yoga Sutra.
+Pratyahara is the fifth component of the eight limbs of Yoga mentioned in the Patanjali Yoga Sutra.
 It brings control over the senses by withdrawing them from their respective objects.

 Types of Pratyahara